githubedu/ERP-samk/03Module.md

 An ERP system from a single vendor can be the only system in use by a company or a part, a component, of the entire ERP solution of a company that use several vendors.
 Each ERP system is conceived as a group of modules, that interact with information flow between the modules ou exporting and importing data between different solutions.

-## Setting up
+## Details
-It's quite common that I try to setup something, but is needed another setting from other part of the system.
+In order to evaluate one module, for this exercise the **Manufactuing** module, the approach is to configure the module and identify the interaction with others modules as well the difficulties or pecularities during the task execution.

-### Module Configuration
+## Module Configuration
 Setting up a **Manufacturing** module require a keen eye on details, but sometimes not so detailed in order to avoid complications.
 The sequence to setup the module on my testing [axelor ERP](https://erp.33co.de) instance is the following:
 1. Setup Country, City, Company information